-Our forecasted federal revenue is based on our anticipated annual obligation limitation, which is the annual funding made available through the appropriations bill rather than the funding authorized in the surface transportation act.
-Federal funding for the 2022-2026 STIP will be obligated for the following (1) suballocated funding that flows through MoDOT to local governments, (2) converting advance construction projects and (3) current construction program.
+MoDOT's forecasted federal revenue is based on anticipated annual obligation limitation, which is the annual funding made available through the appropriations bill rather than the funding authorized in the surface transportation act.
+Federal funding for the 2023-2027 STIP will be obligated for the following (1) suballocated funding that flows through MoDOT to local governments, (2) converting advance construction projects and (3) current construction program.
 First, suballocated federal funds will pass through MoDOT to local governments.
-Second, MoDOT will convert advance construction projects to regular federal funds (see Sections 5-18 through 5-20 for further information on advance construction).
+Second, MoDOT will convert advance construction projects to regular federal funds (see Sections 5-18 through 5-19 for further information on advance construction).
 Lastly, any remaining federal funding will be available for the current construction program.
-See Figure 4, Section 5-18 for federal obligation authority assumptions used for the 2022-2026 STIP.
+See Figure 4 for federal obligation authority assumptions used for the 2023-2027 STIP.